ancientlives/library/notes/dev/node/Readme.txt

-### Readme - Dev - Node.js
+### Readme - Notes - Dev - Node

 A collection of notes on using node.js for application development.
-Further details are available at [nodeJS](http://nodejs.org/).
+Further details are available at the [nodeJS](http://nodejs.org/) website.

 #### Contents
 * Introduction
 * Basics
 * Setup